amirsojoodi/Manuals-and-Tutorials/English/WritingChallenge/01-WorkAndCareer/README.md

 42. Pain in the neck; pain in the ass = a difficult, unpleasant, or annoying person

-43. Pen pusher; pencil pusher = an employee or clerk with a “boring” job, who handles a lot of paperwork
+43. Pen pusher; pencil pusher = an employee or clerk with a "boring" job, who handles a lot of paperwork

 44. Rotten apple = a dishonest, corrupt person who has a negative influence on his/her colleagues; someone who usually causes problems for the management, organization, or company